Policy Simulation, Impact Reports & Conflict Detection

 - Impact Report tests one policy against a batch of representative inputs and returns match and block rates.

-Both features are available starting with the Evaluation tier.
+All three features are available starting with the Evaluation tier.

 Why Teams Use This Before Production